-20.8 liters of ice cream per capita are consumed in the US annually.
+20.8 liters of ice cream per capita is consumed in the US annually.
 In 2014, American ice cream manufacturers produced over 872 million gallons of the product.
 The production of ice cream in the nation kicks up near the summer in March all through to August.
-Ice cream consumption reaches its peak in the month of June and reduces towards the end of the year.
+Ice cream consumption reaches its peak in June and reduces towards the end of the year.
 Most of the American ice cream businesses are passed down for generations, many having been in business for over 50 years.
-The businesses benefit from a thriving regional and national market while some export to Asia, the Caribbean, and Latin America among other regions.
-Vanilla is the most consumed flavor followed by chocolate chip mint.
+The businesses benefit from a thriving regional and national market while some export to Asia, the Caribbean, and Latin America, among other regions.
+Vanilla is the most consumed flavor, followed by a chocolate chip mint.

 The Thriving Ice Cream Sales In Australia